 See what you can do to make the position more attractive by considering the compensation package and not just an hourly rate.

-Alright, everyone, that’s it for the first part of Eight Tips To Find Before And After School Care.
-Please check-in for my next video coming out in a few days with tips 5 through 8, so that you can find somebody to provide before and or after school childcare!
+That’s it for the first part of Eight Tips To Find Before And After School Care.
+Be sure to check out part two with tips 5 through 8, so that you can find somebody to provide before and/or after school childcare!

 5 1 vote